 3. Use the correct bike gear for the terrain you're riding on.

-Utilize your electric bicycle’s gears as much as possible according to the terrain.
+Utilize your electric bike’s gears as much as possible according to the terrain.

-Take full advantage of the bicycle’s gears to help significantly increase range.
+Take full advantage of the electric bike’s gears to help significantly increase range.

 For example, going full throttle during your entire ride will significantly decrease your trip’s range.
 So instead, switch to an easier gear if you are going uphill so that you can provide more manual pedal power instead of only throttling or using high power pedal assistance.